bzhao18/NHL-Playoff-Prediction/docs/index.md

 ### Data Collection

 The dataset was sourced from Kaggle and consists of 9 different tables that track game-by-game, overall team, individual player, and other statistics across NHL seasons dating back to the 2000-01 season [3].
 These tables were trimmed of non-numeric data as well as incomplete seasons including the 2004-05 and 2012-13 seasons which were shortened due to labor lockouts and the recent 2019-20 and 2020-21 seasons which were affected by COVID.
 Since the goal of this project is to predict playoff standings using only data from the first half of a season, data after the month of January was discarded.
 From there, the remaining data was combined into three tables organized by game-by-game, player, and goalie statistics.
-Also, for this midterm report, it is important to note that a smaller subset of features were selected for faster model development.
-In the final report, more features will be included.
 Figure 1 visualizes two features from goalie data, and Figure 2 visualizes two features from player data.

 | ![Figure 1](./images/figure_1.png) |
 |:--:|